Stick float fishing

 Line control – wind

 If the wind is blowing diagonally upstream, it will help to hold the line in the correct place.
 If the wind is blowing upstream it will help to keep the line behind the float and even help to control the pace of the float.
 So to use the stick effectively, you must also take into account the wind speed and direction.
-If you want to fish a stick float in awkward conditions them use a wire stem stick, it’s greater stability will make it easier to use.
+If you want to fish a stick float in awkward conditions, use a wire stem stick.
+It’s greater stability will make it easier to use.
 In a down stream wind you can add a small back shot to sink the line to get most of it away from the wind accelerated surface.

 Other than when using a back lead or holding back hard, the line should be on the surface.
 Not yards of line but just the last few feet.
 To make sure the line floats, apply line floatant or Vaseline to five or six feet of line above the float.
 This makes it easier to mend the line and keep it behind the float.
 Mending the line is done by lifting the line off the surface and place it back down behind the float parallel to the flow.